 Old Toll Road/White Arrow Trail (from Route 124 Old Toll Road Trailhead): (2.2 mi, 3-4 hours roundtrip) This hike starts with a road walk up the Old Toll Road for about 1 mile, and then turns into a rocky trail where the road turns to a private residence.
 The packed dirt and gravel Old Toll Road is a mostly gradual one mile long path, now closed to civilian automobile traffic.
 About 50 yards from the top of the Road is a clearing which is the former site of the Mountain House/Old Half Way House summer hotel, which burned down in 1954.
 The White Arrow Trail begins on the opposite side of entry of the hotel site.
 Likely the oldest hiking trail on the mountain, the White Arrow Trail is 1.1 miles long, up moderate-to-steep grades to the summit, affording many fine views before the top.

-Marlboro Trail (from seasonal Shaker Farm Road, not recommended for low to mid level clearance vehicles): (2.1 mi, 3-4 hours roundtrip) The Marlboro Trail is one of the oldest trails on the mountain; although the route became lost in the 1920s, the route re-opened up a slightly different course soon after its re-discovery.
+Marlboro Trail (Access on Shaker Farm Road is not recommended for low to mid level clearance vehicles.
+It is not maintained in the winter.): (2.1 mi, 3-4 hours roundtrip) The Marlboro Trail is one of the oldest trails on the mountain; although the route became lost in the 1920s, the route re-opened up a slightly different course soon after its re-discovery.
 The steepest of the main trails to the summit and blazed with painted M's, it begins at easy grades through a forest maturing from pasture and then heads up on moderate to steep grades, passing open ledges with views, and continuing easterly up the mountain through spruce before ascending on ledges with views.
 The trail gets steep before cresting a bare ridge where the grade eases with 180º views and then joins the Dublin trail for 0.2 miles to reach the summit.
 Hikers descending from the summit should look for the painted "D/M" markings.
 The Marlboro Trail splits from the Dublin Trail at the signed "Jim's Junction".

-Dublin Trail (from seasonal Old Troy Road, road is often closed in Spring): (2.4 mi, 3-4 hours roundtrip) The Dublin Trail (formerly known as the Farmer Trail and the Darling Trail) is also one of the oldest paths on the mountain, and is considered one of the least difficult trails to the summit.
+Dublin Trail (Access on Old Troy Road is not maintained in the winter): (2.4 mi, 3-4 hours roundtrip) The Dublin Trail (formerly known as the Farmer Trail and the Darling Trail) is also one of the oldest paths on the mountain, and is considered one of the least difficult trails to the summit.
 The trail, blazed with white rectangles, becomes more rocky and heads uphill through a forested ridge and the forest changes from hardwood to spruce a short way up.
 The path starts to become exposed ledge with views; from the Marlboro junction the path continues on ledge along a gully and to the open barren summit cone.
 Hikers descending from the summit should look for the painted "D/M" markings.
 The Dublin Trail splits from the Marlboro Trail at the signed "Jim's Junction".